Ezra 10

 - Proverbs 28:13He that covereth his sins shall not prosper: but whoso confesseth and forsaketh them shall have mercy.Confession brought into the open - and the mercy promised to the one who both confesses and forsakes.

-- Matthew 1:5And Salmon begat Booz of Rachab; and Booz begat Obed of Ruth.The foreigner not put away but grafted in - Rahab and Ruth in the very line of the Christ; the issue was never blood.
+- Matthew 1:5And Salmon begat Booz of Rachab; and Booz begat Obed of Ruth.The foreigner grafted into the very line of the Christ - Rahab and Ruth, who turned to the LORD; the issue was never blood.

 - Nehemiah 9:2And the seed of Israel separated themselves from all strangers, and stood and confessed their sins.The same community's turning, recorded again - separation joined to open confession before God.